SlipknotTN/kaggle_sennet_vessels/README.md

 ![Slice 785 kidney 3 sparse V47](docs/3s_2D_0784_v47_Vs_gt_dice_score_0.80.png "v47_v3s_0784")

-Comment: the model works well with small vessels, but it completely ignores the big one on the left.
+Comment: the model works well with small vessels, but it completely ignores the big one on the left (see the first image).
 This is more evident with the 3D visualization below.

 ### Compare full 3D kidney predictions

-The 3D points clouds are rescaled to 10% for faster processing
+The 3D points clouds are rescaled to 10% for faster processing.

 Colors:
 - Green: true positives